BCerecer/technical-interview/coding_cheatsheet.md

 		}

 - Time Complexity:
-	 - Search/Insert/Delete: O(an)	//a = length of longest word, n = number of words
+	 - Search/Insert/Delete: O(mn)	//m = length of longest word, n = number of words
 	 - Prefix Lookup: O(a)			//a = length of word
 	 - Worst Case Runtime: O(mn)	//m = length of longest word, n = number of words
+- Space Complexity:
+	 - O(mn)						//when there are n words each with length m
+	 - O(k^l)						//on a dense trie, complexisty becomes k = (26 letter alphabet) ^ l = avg length of word
 - Notes:
 	 - Root node is empty
 	 - Add [* nodes (null nodes)/or set a value]  at end of each word